 Oh yes I did… Hehe!
 Check out these little Christmas tree towers of dog treats!
 Happy howlidays ideed!
 These homemade stacked star Christmas tree dog treat towers are assembled with carob “glue” and decorated with carob and yogurt.
 They’re a very cute little gift to make for your favourite furfriends this holiday season.
 Here’s how to make your own DIY stacked star Christmas trees.
-It works for human cookies, too.
-Just swap the treats and toppings for your favourite flavours.
+This special decorating method works great for human cookies, too.
+Just swap the treats and toppings for your favourite people-friendly flavours.

 Experimental Green Dog Treat Dough Fail

 Choosing Your Own Base Dough Recipe

 Anything goes!
 It will need to be suitable for making roll-and-cut dog treats to make the stars for the stacks though.
 Despite my experimental dough fail, these trees looked beautiful in beige.
 I think they probably looked better than if I had been more successful with my greens, to be honest.
 I think these would also be fabulously festive with a doggy gingerbread as well.
 The stars for the tree can be made using any roll-and-cut dog treat dough.
 If you’re planning to tint, the lighter the dough, the easier it will be to tint true colours.
 You can read more about tinting treats in our post on using natural food colourings for dog treats.

 Making the DIY Stacked Star Christmas Tree Dog Treats

 Treat Making Tools

-In addition to the usual baking supplies and materials, you will need a set of star-shaped cookie cutters or other graduated cutter, like snowflakes or even ordinary circles.
+In addition to the usual baking supplies and materials, you will need a set of star-shaped cookie cutters (affiliate link) or other graduated cutter, like snowflakes or even ordinary circles.
 If you’re feeling extra fancy, there are even special Christmas tree stack cookie cutter sets!
+Stars work great, though.
 A couple of small squeeze bottles or similar are very handy for working with your melted carob and yogurt as well.

 Treat Decorating Ingredients: